Note: This post was first published in March 2021 and updated in October 2022

 Humans are notoriously bad at dealing with big numbers.

 There’s an easy evolutionary explanation here.
 Until about 100 years ago, we simply didn’t have to.

-You don’t need a million wild boars or a billion potatoes to make dinner for your tribe.
+You don’t need a thousand wild boars or a million potatoes to feed your tribe.
 A handful would do (and that’s if you get lucky).

 As a result, our brains are struggling to deal with large numerical figures – and the repercussions can be significant.